guruprasadah/provecta/README.md

 ![Provecta logo](./logo.png)

-Provecta is a small, minimal experiment in building an **HTMX + WebSocket-driven UI framework in Python**, written out of both curiosity and JS hate.
+Provecta is a small, minimal experiment in building an **HTMX + WebSocket-driven UI framework in Python**, written out of both curiosity and a healthy aversion to JS.

 This project is intentionally tiny, toy-ish, and educational: something between a tech demo, a playground for architectural ideas, and a portfolio-friendly showcase of clean modular design.